MFA in Literary Translation

 Two literature 500- or 600-level courses A and B (one per semester) to be chosen from a list of offerings in WLL, Romance Studies, Classics, or English with the approval of the Program Director (4 credits each).

-A language-specific translation workshop in the language in which the student plans to work, to either be chosen from existing graduate courses, or graduate-level courses building on existing undergraduate courses in Arabic, German, Greek, Japanese, Latin, Persian, or Spanish (Fall, 4 credits).
+A language-specific translation workshop in the language in which the student plans to work, to either be chosen from existing graduate courses, or graduate-level courses building on existing undergraduate courses in Arabic, Chinese, French, German, Greek, Japanese, Korean, Latin, Persian, Spanish, or Turkish (fall, 4 credits).

 Final Translation Project

-Students must complete a Capstone project, a 60-page polished translation accompanied by a 15-page translator’s preface (Spring, non-credit requirement).
+Students must complete a Capstone project, a 50-page polished translation accompanied by a 15-page translator’s preface (spring, noncredit requirement).